 James is a qualified teacher of twenty years’ experience.
 Having graduated with an MA in Classics from Cambridge University and a PGCE from King’s College, London, James has taught English, Drama, History, Latin and Sport during his career.
 For eight years he was the Head of Drama at Winchester House School in Brackley and for five years he was the Director of Masque Youth Theatre in Northampton.
 He has a passion for the creative arts and for working with young people.
 James is a particular devotee of Shakespeare and has a Postgraduate Award in the Essentials of Teaching and Performing Shakespeare with Children and Young People from the RSC/University of Warwick.
 James loves writing too and has written various scripts for young people.

 James is very excited to have founded a company that allows him to combine his love of stories in all forms with a love of working with young people.
+James is also an Arts Award adviser trained to deliver the Discover and Explore awards.

 Tim Cole has been working as a professional performer for over 20 years and has been a member of Equity since 1998.
 He is also one of the Company Directors for Laugh Out Loud Theatre Company.